11/8/2022 9:05:06 AM

 Steps for Changing Oil in a Zero Turn Lawn Mower

-Remove the engine oil drain plug and allow the used oil to drain into a container.
+Remove the engine oil drain plug and allow the used oil to drain into an appropriate container.
 Use a funnel if necessary.

 Once drained, reinstall the drain plug and tighten to the specification in the engine manual.

-Remove the oil filter, allow the oil to drain from the filter and dispose the filter.
+Remove the oil filter, allow the oil to drain from the filter and properly dispose the filter.

-Dip the tip of your finger in the used oil and apply a thin layer of it around the rubber gasket of the new oil filter.
+Dip the tip of your finger in the oil (new only!) and apply a thin layer of it around the rubber gasket of the new oil filter.

 Reinstall the fill port cover.